Zadelkhair/production_didactique/README.md

 ## How to use

-to login as an admin you should visit the /login page
+to login as a Teacher you should visit the /login page
 - password : 123abc
+to login as a student you should visit the /connect page. register first & then login.